pontesda/Portfolio/README.md

 This program was a collaboration of my work and 3 other students at Fairliegh Dickinson University.
 The classes you we designed are:

-The FuelGauge Class: This class simulates a fuel gauge.
+# The FuelGauge Class: This class simulates a fuel gauge.

+Its responsibilities are:

-Its responsibilities are to know the car’s current amount of fuel, in gallons.
+To know the car’s current amount of fuel, in gallons.

 To report the car’s current amount of fuel, in gallons.